gbrlfaria/long_range_models/README.md

 ## Usage

 This library offers detailed documentation for every module and layer implemented.
-Models are created by composing different pieces together.
+Models are created by integrating different components.
-Check out some minimal examples below.
+See some minimal examples below.

 ### Discrete sequence data